Vikas35Taliyan/Designing-Homepage/readme.md

  # Web designing page.
-This is a we designing landing page which is made using HTMl and CSS.
+This is a web designing landing page which is made using basics of HTMl and CSS.

 # Screenshot.